Spółka z ograniczoną odpowiedzialnością: Rights and obligations of shareholders

+Formation and requirements

+The formation process can be initiated through two distinct channels: the electronic S24 system maintained by the Ministry of Justice or a traditional notarial deed.
+The electronic path is expedited, utilizing standard contract templates, which makes it suitable for straightforward business structures.
+Conversely, the notarial route allows for extensive customization of the company's articles of association but necessitates the physical presence of shareholders or their attorneys.
+Regardless of the method chosen, the electronic submission of documents to the National Court Register (KRS) is mandatory.

+A fundamental requirement for incorporation is a minimum share capital of zł 5,000.
+Upon successful entry into the register, the company acquires legal personality.
+The entity is automatically assigned a tax identification number (NIP) and a statistical number (REGON); however, further administrative steps are required to become an active VAT payer.
+Additionally, new entities must report their ultimate beneficial owners to the Central Register of Beneficial Owners (CRBR) within a statutory deadline to comply with transparency regulations.
+Company registration in Poland - requirements and process.

-Liquidation and Insolvency
+Liquidation and insolvency

-The dissolution of a Sp. z o.o and the associated deletion in the business register takes place after carrying out the liquidation.
+The dissolution of an Sp. z o.o. and the associated deletion in the business register takes place after carrying out the liquidation.
 Further steps are governed by Article 274 ff.
 KSH.
 Causes for dissolution may result from the law as well as the articles of incorporation.
 Notable examples: Resolution of the shareholders to dissolve the company or to transfer the registered office abroad, the announcement of the insolvency of the company as well as a verdict of a court.

-The legal basis of the insolvency of a Sp. z o.o. regulates the Polish Bankruptcy and Restructuring Law of 2003.
+The legal basis of the insolvency of an Sp. z o.o. regulates the Polish Bankruptcy and Restructuring Law of 2003.
 The bankruptcy must be applied if the company is illiquid, means the company is unable pay their liabilities.